AditiG593/Maze-Game/README.md

     The maze is generated using a recursive backtracking algorithm.
 It consists of walls 🧱 and open paths 🚶‍♂️, ensuring a dynamic maze layout that can be generated with         adjustable sizes.
 The maze is represented by a grid of cells, with walls and paths visually distinct. 🏢🔲

  **Pathfinding Algorithms 🛤️**:
 The app implements three popular pathfinding algorithms:
-     **A-star🌟**: Finds the shortest path using a combination of actual distance and heuristic estimates to the goal. 🚀 **BFS (Breadth-First Search) 🧭**: Explores the maze level by level, ensuring an optimal solution for unweighted mazes. 🌊 **DFS (Depth-First Search) ⛏️**: Explores deep into the maze, backtracking when no further moves are possible. 🌳 Each algorithm’s progress is shown by highlighting explored nodes 🔍 and final paths ➡️.
+    A* (A-star) 🌟: Finds the shortest path using a combination of actual distance and heuristic estimates to the goal. 🚀 BFS (Breadth-First Search) 🧭: Explores the maze level by level, ensuring an optimal solution for unweighted mazes. 🌊 DFS (Depth-First Search) ⛏️: Explores deep into the maze, backtracking when no further moves are possible. 🌳 Each algorithm’s progress is shown by highlighting             explored nodes 🔍 and final paths ➡️.

 **Interactive User Interface 🖱️**: